 Buck rolled under the flying leap of another smith.
 Shem’s knife emerged from between the cracks like a scorpion’s tail and struck Buck’s shoe.
 The blade slid between two of his toes and drew only a little blood.
 Shem’s arm snaked back down into the cracks and vanished again.

 Emzara stayed glued to Shay, using her superior speed to slip around the Amazon’s wide strikes.
 She had to get close enough to grab the bag, to snatch the pearl between the snaps of the razor sharp clam protecting it.
 With an impeccably timed thrust she skewered the bag and then pulled upward to shred it.
 Everything spilled out onto the containers except the pearl.
 Shay caught it with her free hand and lifted it high into the air like an adult keeping a toy out of a child’s reach.
-Emzara did not let up; she continued advancing and forcing the Amazon to step back and play defensively.
-She’s basically one-handed now, Emzara thought.
-These nuts really don’t want to give it up.
+Emzara did not yield; she continued advancing and forcing the Amazon to step back and play defensively.
+Even forced to fight one-handed, Shay would not give it up.

 The pearl responded to the fresh air in its usual bubbly fashion.
 Unaware of the conflict around it, holograms and noises poured out of it and mixed with each other in the air.
 It proved to be a useful distraction as the locksmiths were taken by surprise.
 Dana sliced through a wave of light and knocked the sword out of his opponent’s hand.
 It flew off the side of the bridge into the waters below.
 The locksmith, who could not get paid if he was dead, held up his hands in surrender.